countr/countr/.github/ISSUE_TEMPLATE/bug_report.md

 2. Then count '...'
 3. Then delete count '...'

-## Expected behavior
+## Expected behavior vs. Actual behavior

-A clear description of what you expected to happen.
+A clear description of what you expected to happen and what actually happened.

 ## Screenshots